Homemade Vanilla Extract as A Gift - When and How to Get Started

-While it’s a lot to consider, it’s almost certainly worth the effort.
-Once you’ve tried making it just a single time, you'll realize just how simple it is and how much better homemade vanilla extract tastes.
+While it seems like a lot to consider, it’s certainly worth the effort.
+As soon as you make your first batch of vanilla extract, you'll realize just how simple it is and how much better homemade vanilla extract tastes.

 Making Homemade Vanilla Extract as a Gift

-Step 1 – Slice the beans, chop them into pieces, place them in a jar
+Step 1 – Slice the beans lengthwise, cut them into halves or thirds, and place them in a glass jar

-Step 2 – Cover the beans in any alcohol of your choosing
+Step 2 – Cover the beans with alcohol

-Step 3 – Seal the bottle, give it a few shakes, to begin with; then shake again every 1-2 weeks
+Step 3 – Seal the bottle and give it a few shakes to begin with, then shake it again every 1-2 weeks

-Step 4 – You’ll need to wait around 6-12 months for the full extraction to take place
+Step 4 – The hard part - wait around 6-12 months for the full extraction to take place

 The Different Options for your Vanilla Extract

 If you are experimenting with making homemade vanilla extract for the first time, you might want to try out a few different options and see which you prefer.
-You might even decide to gift a trio of extracts with slightly different flavor profiles; either way, it’s always good to know your options.
+It's also a great idea to gift a smaller trio of extracts with slightly different flavor profiles!

-Generally speaking, for longer-timed baking projects, such as making sugar or vanilla extract, use Grade B. For shorter-timed stuff, such as dinner or desserts, grade A is best.
+Generally speaking, for longer-timed baking projects, such as making sugar or vanilla extract, use Grade B. For shorter-timed things, such as dinner or desserts, Grade A is suggested.